The third trimester of pregnancy - what tests to take

 Contraction stress test

-If you are worried about going to the doctor related to your pregnancy, try Soula.
-Soula is AI assistant for Female Wellbeing.
+If you are worried about going to the doctor or navigating pregnancy decisions, try AI mental health app.
+Soula is an AI assistant for Female Wellbeing, created specifically to support women through the emotional and informational challenges of pregnancy and beyond.